van-datncc/mezon/README.md

 npm install --global nx@latest

+## Sync dependencies
+- Run `npm run sync` to sync dependencies

 ## Start the app

-To start the development server run `nx run chat:serve`.
+To start the development server run `nx run dev:chat`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

+## Notes
+- using `Git Bash` to run the commands

 ## Directory Structure